johnfraserss/ICS4U/Assignments/14 - Exam Information/README.md

 ##Topics:
 You should have an in-depth understanding of:
-* Big-Oh analysis for Sorting (bubble, selection, insertion, quick, merge, heap) and Searching (linear, binary) algorithms
+* Big-O analysis for Sorting (bubble, selection, insertion, quick, merge, heap) and Searching (linear, binary) algorithms
 * UML diagramming (high level, and class diagrams)
 * Documentation Standards (Javadocs)
 * Project Management